Diet and lifestyle make a huge difference in treating the root cause of PCOS. However, we also use targeted supplementation with our PCOS members

-In this blog, we’ll review the best supplements for PCOS, how they help treat hormonal imbalance, and which dosage to consider for best results.
+In this article, we’ll review the best supplements for PCOS, how they help treat hormonal imbalance, and which dosage to consider for best results.

 By improving insulin resistance with inositol, you may experience more regular ovulatory cycles and improved fertility.
-In fact, one study found that myo-inositol was more effective in restoring ovulation than metformin, a drug commonly used to treat insulin resistance in PCOS (3).
-Another smaller study found that taking myo-inositol reduced testosterone levels and symptoms of hirsutism (excessive hair growth) in women with PCOS (4).
+In fact, one study found that myo-inositol was more effective in restoring ovulation than metformin, a drug commonly used to treat insulin resistance in PCOS (3

 Dosing of Inositol